cctoni/linkedin-awesome-tools/README.md

 of JavaScript ES6 and sneaking into the devtools.

 ## 💞💞💞💞 Sharing is caring 🙌🙌🙌
-<a href="https://www.patreon.com/bePatron?u=18829943" data-patreon-widget-type="become-patron-button">Become a Patron!</a><script async src="https://c6.patreon.com/becomePatronButton.bundle.js"></script>
+<a href="https://www.patreon.com/bePatron?u=18829943" data-patreon-widget-type="become-patron-button">Become a Patron!</a>

 So I created a little [patreon page](https://www.patreon.com/join/sourcewars?) and if you like you could donate a little bit of your bucks.
 All the money will be collected and donated over to an NPO (non-profit-organization/charity) to help other people.
 So code should always do good things to the people. 👏👏 We will make a vote together where we would like to donate the collected money! 👏👏

-<a href="https://www.patreon.com/bePatron?u=18829943" data-patreon-widget-type="become-patron-button">Become a Patron!</a><script async src="https://c6.patreon.com/becomePatronButton.bundle.js"></script>
+<a href="https://www.patreon.com/bePatron?u=18829943" data-patreon-widget-type="become-patron-button">Become a Patron!</a>

 ## How to use ? ⛑️
 To execute the script you need to visit your LinkedIn profile, visiting your [My Network](https://www.linkedin.com/mynetwork/) area and click on [Manage all](https://www.linkedin.com/mynetwork/invitation-manager/) in the upper right corner.
 Then you need to open up your JavaScript console, pasting in the snippet and press <kbd>ENTER ⏎</kbd> ☑️